jara001/f1tenth-rules/rules_v3.md

 Below a list of possible tournament types follows.
 Competition rules specify, which are used. <!--add the who starts where and who wins here-->

 #### All-vs-all

+Every team races with every other team.

+- The final ranking is determined by the amount of wins.

+_Note: This won't be probably ever used for a competition, but mostly for a small scale events._

+_Another note: It is slightly better to do every race twice._

 #### Single Elimination Bracket